-Are you considering doing a EGR, DPF or Catalytic Convertor delete on your truck but not sure about reliability or the implications it would have on your engine lifespan, reliability, warranty or even legal issues?
+Are you considering doing an EGR, DPF, or Catalytic Convertor delete on your truck but not sure about reliability or the implications it would have on your engine lifespan, reliability, warranty, or even legal issues?
 Interested to know if a deleted Cummins is more reliable than a well-kept stock version?
 If you answered yes to any of the above, then keep reading.

 The benefits of a deleted 6.7 Cummins include: